leafOfTree/vim-vue-plugin/README.md

 - Vue directives.
 - Pug with [vim-pug][4] (see Configuration).
 - Less/Sass/Scss (see Configuration).
-- [vim-emmet][10] HTML/CSS/JavaScript filetype detection.
+- A builtin 'expr' foldmethod (see Configuration).
-- A builtin foldexpr fold method.
+- [emmet-vim][10] HTML/CSS/JavaScript filetype detection.
 - `.wpy` files from [WePY][6].

 ## Configuration